Seattle Public Schools

 Employee Volunteers

-Full-time and part-time employees can volunteer their time in roles that are different from their paid work duties and outside their paid time.
-They must complete the SPS school volunteer application and chaperone guidelines if applicable.
-Substitute employees must complete the same steps as non-employees to volunteer with SPS (see school volunteer section above).
+Full-time and part-time employees can volunteer their time in roles that differ from their paid work duties and outside paid time.
+They must complete the SPS school volunteer application and, if applicable, chaperone guidelines.
+National background checks or proof of completing the Adult Sexual Misconduct Prevention course are not required (HR previously verified them).

 To apply to be an employee school volunteer: